Gardening Tips for Summer: 5 Easy Steps

 1. Beat the Heat

-- Strategically place smaller plants under a shady spot
+- Put smaller plants in a shady area.

-- Make sure your potted plants don’t face the western sun
+- Avoid letting your potted plants face the afternoon sun.

-- Keep them in a sand bath ( i.e. a saucer/bowl that is filled with moistened sand)
+- Place them in a sand bath, which is a bowl filled with damp sand.

-Now that you terra cotta pots are cooled off, how about you?
-To stay cool, plan on doing your most strenuous chores in the cool of the mornings preferably before 8 o’clock.
-Water in the evening or early mornings to help prepare your plants for the heat of the day.
+Now that your terra cotta pots have cooled down, let’s talk about staying cool.
+Do your toughest chores in the early morning, ideally before 8 o’clock.
+Water your plants in the evening or early morning to help them handle the heat of the day.

-Watering in the early morning gives ample time for your plants to soak up the necessary moisture so they can withstand the hot sun!
+Watering in the early morning allows your plants to absorb moisture so they can survive the hot sun!

 Try a French Watering Can for easy hand watering where you need it!